+“A mental illness cannot be willed away or brushed aside with a change in attitude.
+Ignoring the problem doesn’t give it the slip either.”
+Deborah Serani, PsyD said.
 When you are diagnosed with a mental illness, it can be both devastation and relief.
 An official diagnosis means that what you’ve suspected is confirmed – there is something wrong.
 However, when you know what you have, this can provide more possibilities for treatment and recovery.
 The diagnosis can be a foundation that will help one understand his loved one’s illness and find ways to provide proper care, including therapy, medications, and home strategies that would help the person with mental illness live as normal a life he could live.

 On the contrary, not every diagnosis has positive consequences.
 If your loved one is diagnosed with anxiety, for instance, there is not much complication.
 Even if not everybody believed that he has anxiety, only very few would refute the existence of anxiety itself.
 But with dissociative identity disorder, it can be a lot more argumentative.
 Because of the influence of culture and society, clinicians, patients, and even families doubt the legitimacy of the diagnosis, which may lead to patients not getting the care that they need to recover.
 Is split personality disorder real?
 Let us further discuss it here.